Guohaoliu66/Freshwater-beta-diversity/README.md

 * world_shp: World map base layers used to generate Figure S1 (global distribution of study sites).
 * Land-use data was derived from the Global Dynamic Land Cover dataset.
 * Climate data was obtained from the WorldClim v2 database.
+*
+**Note:**
+All raw data and the `output_file` directory will be made publicly available upon acceptance of the manuscript.
+At this stage, these data is shared solely for peer review.